-Actuarial cost method Entry Age Normal

-Amortization method/period For details, see June 30, 2021 Funding Valuation Report

-Asset valuation method Actuarial Value of Assets.
+Actuarial cost method Entry Age Normal Amortization method/period For details, see June 30, 2021 Funding Valuation Report Asset valuation method Actuarial Value of Assets.
 For details, see June 30, 2021 Funding Valuation Report.

-Inflation 2.30%

-Salary increases Varies by entry age and service

-Payroll growth 2.500%

-Investment rate of return 6.90% net of pension plan investment and administrative expenses.

-The probabilities of retirement are based on the 2021 CalPERS Experience Study for the period from 2001 and developed based on CalPERS-specific data.
+Inflation 2.30% Salary increases Varies by entry age and service Payroll growth 2.500% Investment rate of return 6.90% net of pension plan investment and administrative expenses.
+Retirement age The probabilities of retirement are based on the 2021 CalPERS Experience Study for the period from 2001 and 2019.
+Kethement age 2017.
+Mortality The probabilities of mortality are based on the 2021 CalPERS Experience Study.
+The mortality table used was developed based on CalPERS-specific data.
 The probabilities of mortality are based on the 2021 CalPERS Experience Study for the period from 2001 to 2019.
 Pre-retirement and Post-retirement mortality rates include generational mortality improvement using 80% of Scale MP-2020 published by the Society of Actuaries.